 Also take into consideration the needs they will have for the grade level they’re attending, and budget accordingly.
 Armed with a list of what you truly need, you can head to the shops knowing that you won’t overspend.

-Because of all the back-to-school sales, it’s not hard to find ways to save — but sometimes, you can get caught up in trying to save a few pesos on things like crayons, pencils, paper, and other little things.
+Because of all the back-to-school sales, it’s not hard to find ways to save.
+Sometimes, you can get caught up in trying to save a few pesos on things like crayons, pencils, paper, and other little things.
 You might end up spending way too much time and only saving very little.

 Lots of these big-ticket items go on sale in the weeks before school starts.
 So if you don’t want to expend a lot of effort just to save a little bit of money, focus on saving money on the most expensive items on your shopping list.

 If you’ve got a credit card, you’ll be able to enjoy promos that will let you save on back to school expenses.
 Some cards offer 1-month billing holiday at 0% installment.

 Check your credit card provider’s website for the latest back-to-school deals.
 If you don’t have one yet, we can help you apply for a credit card that’s perfect for your lifestyle.
 All it takes is just a few clicks.

 4. Swap with other parents

 Other parents are looking to save this school year too, and they may have some of the things you need, and vice versa.
 Make things easier on yourselves and organize a swap with your fellow parents.
 Lay down a few ground rules so that the swap doesn’t descend into chaos.
 Set a few limits on how many items each person can take.
 Ideally, nobody walks away with an armful of free stuff while only contributing two things to the swap.